SmileyEmmaLu/AT-DataStructures/Unit3/huffmanTree.md

    * contains a char and a frequency.
    * isLeaf- returns true if the given node is a leaf
    * compareTo- compares frequency of the nodes to determine greater than less than or equal.
+   * toString- useful representation of
-2. read in a file, create a priority queue of nodes, loops through priority queue to create Huffman Tree
+2. read in text from a file-> create a sorted list of characters -> calculate frequency for each character and store it in a node-> create a priority queue of nodes (you may use a built in class for priority queue)
+3. loop through the priority queue to create Huffman Tree like in above tutorial example
-3. print the tree (make a toString() that encodes the tree in 'binary' like the linked example above)
+4. print the tree (make a toString() that encodes the tree in an array like the example below)

-# Challenge Options: (one = max A, two = max A+)
+# Challenge Options: (complete one option = max A, two = max A+)
 4. Print the compression rate compared to a typical 32bits per character representation of the original file.
 5. Make a binary encoding of the original file using the tree and save it to a new file (include the binary tree in the file as well).
 6. Make a Static method that 'unzips' a given huffman compressed file, assuming the tree is encoded properly and included in the file, then saves the uncompressed text in a file.